msoos/cav2025/README.md

 ./run.py --num 20 --tlimit 600
 ```

 This will run for a while.
-Eventually, it will finish, writing "All done" to the console:
+Eventually, it will finish, writing "All done" to
+the console:
 ```
 Finished waiting rank ...
 Finished waiting rank ...
 All done
 ```

+## Generating the results
 You can examine how things went by looking into the `scratch/0`, `scratch/1`,
 etc. directories, and checking out the corresponding `out_0`, `out_1`, etc.
 text files.
 The results will be written to the `out-...` directories, just like
 the logs we provided.

-Now you can run the same scripts as before:
+Now you can run the same scripts as before (it's symlinked here):
 ```
 ./get_data_ganak.py
 ```